What is lateral thinking?

-With just one more cut, you can make eight pieces, but if you're limited to three cuts, you can only make six this way.
-So now what?
+But if you're limited to three cuts.
+You can only make six this way.

-The solution is to turn the problem (in this case, literally the cake) on its side:
+The solution to this little puzzle is to make those first two cuts above, and then to turn the problem (in this case, literally) on its side:

 Here are my favorite questions to ask myself when I'm working on a problem with either a too-conventional or no apparent solution:

-- How would a type of person of a different background or expertise look at this challenge?
+- How would a type of person of a different background or expertise look at this?

 - How have other industries (not your own) approached similar challenges in the past?